saleh-bin-sumida/BookNest-API/README.md

+Here is the rewritten README file for the BookNest API repository, updated for .NET 9:

 # BookNest API

 BookNest API is a robust and scalable API designed to manage books and authors.
 It follows a 3-tier architecture and implements various design patterns and technologies to ensure maintainability, efficiency, and security.